PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Related Work

 \section{Related Work}

 This work is closely related to latent diffusion, pixel diffusion, and perceptual supervision.
-This section briefly reviews recent works.

 \textbf{Latent Diffusion.} Latent diffusion trains diffusion models in a compact latent space learned by a VAE~\cite{ldm}.
-Compared to raw pixel space, the latent space significantly reduces spatial dimensionality, easing learning difficulty and computational cost~\cite{ldm, dcae}.
-Consequently, VAEs have become a fundamental component in modern diffusion models~\cite{dit, edm2, dod, flowdcn, dim, dmm, mdt, yao2024fasterdit, maskdit}.
-However, training VAEs often involves adversarial objectives, which complicate the overall pipeline~\cite{wang2025pixnerd}.
-Poorly trained VAEs can produce decoding artifacts~\cite{sid, pixelflow} and introduce a bottleneck, limiting the generalization quality of latent diffusion models.
+Compared with raw pixel space, this latent space significantly reduces spatial dimensionality, easing optimization and lowering computational cost~\cite{ldm, dcae}.
+Consequently, VAEs have become a fundamental component of diffusion models~\cite{dit, edm2, dod, flowdcn, dim, dmm, mdt, yao2024fasterdit, maskdit}.
+However, VAE training often involves adversarial objectives, which complicates the overall pipeline~\cite{wang2025pixnerd}.
+Poorly trained VAEs can also introduce decoding artifacts~\cite{sid, pixelflow} and representational bottlenecks.
+Architecturally, DiT~\cite{dit} replaced the U-Net~\cite{uvit, adm} used in earlier latent diffusion, and SiT~\cite{sit} further validated DiT-style backbones with linear flow diffusion.
+Later works strengthen latent diffusion through representation alignment and joint optimization: REPA~\cite{repa} and REG~\cite{reg2025wu} align intermediate features to pretrained DINOv2~\cite{dinov2}, which is compatible with our framework and used in both our baseline and PixelGen.
+REPA-E~\cite{repa_e} jointly optimizes the VAE and DiT, but a changing latent space may be unstable during the diffusion training, whereas pixel diffusion keeps denoising targets fixed in pixel space.
+In other directions, VAVAE~\cite{vavae} and RAE~\cite{rae2025} improve autoencoders for faster training.
+DDT~\cite{decoupled_dit} proposes decoupled diffusion transformers.
+MeanFlow~\cite{geng2026mean} and Improved MeanFlow~\cite{imeanflow} pursue one-step generation with average velocity fields.